Enhancing your students’ learning.

 What are the benefits?

-- Students can download their textbook to multiple devices via the VLE for free, enabling them to access crucial course material from anywhere in the world at no cost.
+- Students can download their textbook to multiple devices for free, enabling them to access crucial course material from anywhere in the world at no cost.

 - eTextbooks are interactive, encouraging deeper student engagement with texts.
 For example, students and tutors can add and share notes, highlight key phrases and perform full text searches using navigation tools.

-- Accessibility tools allow users to customise their reading or use the Read Aloud option.
+- Accessibility tools allow users to customise their reading by changing font and size or use the Read Aloud option.

 - Tutors have access to integrated teaching and learning tools and an in depth analytics dashboard to track usage and encourage engagement.